Leaders Must Manage Their Teams

-For our purpose we will define a team as “a small group of people with complimentary skills, who have affinity for one another, who are invited, not elected, by an individual to: achieve a common goal and place that goal before their individual interests; integrate their skills; and hold each other accountable to the goal.”
+For our purpose we will define a team as “a small group of people with complementary skills who have affinity for one another and who are invited, not elected, by an individual to do the following: achieve a common goal and place that goal before their individual interests, integrate their skills, and hold each other accountable to the goal.”

 The most important thing to understand about a great team is that it is an entrepreneurial partnership between the leader and the group.
-If our world were still civilized, predictable, and slowly evolving, we would not need to have teams that functioned like entrepreneurial partnerships.
+If our world were civilized, predictable, and slowly evolving, we would not need to have teams that functioned like entrepreneurial partnerships.
 We would have a task group, an agency, a staff of professionals, or maybe even a committee.
 But that’s not the way our world is.
-If we want to find our way in the cultural wilderness of blur, flux, and speed we need an entrepreneurial a team.
-These teams are made up of autonomous, individuals who choose to form alliances and networks with others.
-Teams are made up of autonomous, individuals who choose to form alliances and networks with others.
-And it is the role of the leader to insure these teams promote the vision of the church.
+If we want to find our way in the cultural wilderness of blur, flux, and speed, we need an entrepreneurial team.
+These teams are made up of autonomous individuals who choose to form alliances and networks with others.
+And it is the role of the leader to ensure that these teams promote the vision of the church.

-Great teams work best in web-like organizations that function around a clearly defined and agreed upon DNA- Mission, Vision, Values, and Beliefs.
+Great teams work best in web-like organizations that function around a clearly defined and agreed-upon DNA: mission, vision, values, and beliefs.
 They do poorly in highly rigid, top-down hierarchical organizations.
 Therefore, the leader has to be able to lead without ruling, something that many pastors find hard to do.
-They either keep hands off totally or they tend to micro manage.
-Either style is deadly into today’s world.
+They either keep their hands off totally or they tend to micromanage.
+Either style is deadly in today’s world.

-In their book, The Paradox Principle, the Price Waterhouse team reported on their study of several major successful organizations.
-In this study they found that every organization with an effective team based ministry had an extremely strong leader at the center of the organization.
+In their book The Paradox Principles, the Price Waterhouse team reported on their study of several major successful organizations.
+In this study, they found that every organization with an effective team-based ministry had an extremely strong leader at the center of the organization.
 My experience is that in the absence of a strong leader, the negative aspects of the organization always take control.